Print Options

 • SSAD 62912 Global Development and Social Welfare

-The Pearson Institute Certificate in International Policy and Development
+The Pearson Institute Specialization in International Policy and Development

 Faculty Director: Christopher Blattman Faculty Administrative Director: Rebecca Wolfe

-Program Description: The International Policy and Development (IPD) Certificate focuses on two broad kinds of questions:
+Program Description: The International Policy and Development (IPD) specialization focuses on two broad kinds of questions:

 1. How to achieve economic and political development?
 These courses focus on why some people and societies are poor, unequal, unstable, or unfree, and what circumstances and policies promote wealth, equality, stability, and freedoms.